 - Emerging markets – 1%

-The fund is an Even-Steven split of stocks and bonds.
+The fund was an Even-Steven split of stocks and bonds.

 How is the income created?

-The ETF will create the cash flow by way of 60% from actual income from assets and 40% from capital appreciation.
+Given the starting yields, the ETF created the cash flow by way of 60% from actual income from assets and 40% from capital appreciation.
 That is to say the fund will sell stock and bond shares to get to that 4% payment level.
 Think of it as a total return approach for retirement funding.
 In most cases the share sales would likely come after the stock or bond component has increased in price.
 You’re harvesting your price gains to create retirement income.
+When the equity ETFs are not in a positive total return situation the share sales are a return of capital.
+They are essentially giving you part of your intial investment back as part of the portfolio income.

 Vanguard said they would only anticipate a ‘once in ten years event’ where there is return of capital.
-Return of capital is an event where they would be giving you your own money back.
+But that event took place early in its history as 2022 was a down year for equities and bond markets.
+That said, return of capital is very tax efficient.

 How is the 4% income determined?